 - Scrum is designed to add value to a customer and users in which the beneficiaries of value are outside of the team.
 Agile Classrooms is about producing valuable learning and skills for students.
 The students are the recipient of value.

 - Each Scrum event has a specific hardcoded time-box.
 Agile Classrooms allows it to be configured based on the time available.
 Schools do not have student teams working together for 40 hours a week as a corporation does.

-- Agile Classrooms is not immutable, as Scrum is.
-It allows you to customize the routines as needed, choose the ones you want to use, and leave the others out if needed.
+- Scrum is immutable.
+Unlike Scrum, Agile Classrooms allows you to customize the routines as needed, choose the ones you want to use, and leave the others out as desired.

-- There is usually not a Definition of Done in the core Agile Classroom framework.
+- There is usually not a Definition of Done in the core Agile Classroom framework as there is in Scrum.
 We find rubrics are already suitable for the purpose in most educational environments.

 Some may find this pedantic.
 Perhaps so.
 We want to honor Scrum.
 We do not want to mutate what it is and cause confusion.
 Agile Education should be authentic to education, not force-fitting corporate product management into the education box.

 To learn more, you can download the Agile Education Guide from our Resources section.